 Our new Sustainable Growth and Impact strategy integrates business sustainability, growth and impact because we understand that these elements of our business and operating environment are deeply connected.
-We cannot grow sustainably without deliberately creating a positive impact in the environment and communities we serve.
+We cannot grow sustainably without deliberately creating a positive impact in the environment and communities multi-core business will be built on the platform of skills and technology that is driving our coal business.